 All applications will be reviewed by the NMHI Graduate Coordinator.
-Applications being considered for acceptance by the Graduate Coordinator are then circulated to the prospective supervisor.
-If the applicant's supervisor has confirmed and funding is available, the Graduate Coordinator will recommend to the Faculty of Graduate Studies and Research (FSGR) that the applicant be accepted into the MSc or PhD program.
+Applications being considered for acceptance will be forwarded to the prospective supervisor who will confirm that funding is available.
+If all admission requirements have been met, the application will be sent to the Faculty of Graduate Studies and Research (FSGR) for further processing.

 The final admission decision is made by FGSR.
 Applicants should note that possession of the minimal entrance requirements does not guarantee admission to the program.
 Information provided in the completed application, the availability of resources and the identification of an appropriate supervisor will all factor in to the final decision.

 The NMHI will submit the application to FSGR on the applicant’s behalf when the following requirements are met:

 - The application has been approved by the graduate coordinator.